lukeplechaty/11-week-assignment/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+pear coding with ryan
+added Metadata for posts tiles added error handling sorting was added found a bug in comments and fix it ish